sashafomina/wildfire_cause_prediction/README.md

 # wildfire_cause_prediction

-This work was part of a class project.
+This work was part of an ML projects class.
-Collaberators: Sasha Fomina and Thai Khong
+Collaborators: Sasha Fomina and Thai Khong

 ## Overview
 Using data about the size, location, and time of reported wildfires, we predicted their cause.